 Join a gym or attend a fitness class.
 Find an activity that makes you work hard and get fitter, you are not looking at building muscle, you are looking for aerobic fitness.
 Do this at least 2 to 3 times per week.
 Remember it needs to be fun.

-Walk were ever possible, take the stairs and not the lift.
-Try and fit a 10 to 20 min walk into everyday.
+Walk was ever possible, take the stairs and not the lift.
+Try and fit a 10 to 20 min walk into every day.

 60 days before

 - Keep up with the gym or fitness classes, but take it up to the next level.
 Increase the classes to 3 to 5 times per week.